YashB63/GFG-Daily-Questions/README.md

     Given the total number of tasks N and a list of prerequisite pairs P,
     find if it is possible to finish all tasks.

+Day 188:

+  Q1: Index of an Extra Element:

+    You have given two sorted arrays arr1[] & arr2[] of distinct elements.

+    The first array has one element extra added in between.

+    Return the index of the extra element.

+    Note: 0-based indexing is followed.

+  Q2: Subset Sums:

+    Given a list arr of n integers, return sums of all subsets in it.

+    Output sums can be printed in any order.

+  Q3: Kth ANcestor in a Tree:

+    Given a binary tree of size  N, a node, and a positive integer k.

+    Your task is to complete the function kthAncestor(), the function should return the kth ancestor of the given node in the binary tree.

+    If there does not exist any
+    such ancestor then return -1.

+    Note:

+    1. It is guaranteed that the node exists in the tree.
+    2. All the nodes of the tree have distinct values.